 [ XY ] - raises X to the power of Y.

-[ 0 ], [ 1 ], [ 2 ], ... [ 9 ] - are standard numeric keys;
+[ 0 ], [ 1 ], [ 2 ], ... [ 9 ] - standard number keys;

-[ 00 ] - is the key for entering 2 zeros;
+[ 00 ] - inputs two zeros;

 [ → ] - deletes the last character entered on the display;